Blue Rodeo

-Blue Rodeo is a Canadian country rock band formed in 1984 in Toronto, Ontario.
+Blue Rodeo is a Canadian rock band formed in 1984 in Toronto, Ontario.
 They have released 16 full-length studio albums, four live recordings, one greatest hits album, and two video/DVDs, along with multiple solo albums, side projects, and collaborations.

 History

+Founding

 High school friends Jim Cuddy and Greg Keelor began playing music professionally together after completing university.
 They put together several bands without commercial success in the late 1970s, releasing a single as Hi-Fi's in 1980.

 Cuddy and Keelor moved to New York City in the early 1980s to further their music careers.
-There they met keyboardist and fellow Canadian Bob Wiseman, who was at that time working as a producer.
+There, they met keyboardist and fellow Canadian Bob Wiseman, who, at that time, was working as a producer.
 Upon returning to Toronto in the summer of 1984, the trio decided to form a band.
 The name "Blue Rodeo" had already been chosen for the new group when they met former David Wilcox drummer Cleave Anderson and asked him to join.
-Anderson in turn recommended his former bandmate in The Sharks, bassist Bazil Donovan, and the new band's lineup was essentially set.
-On February 7, 1985, Blue Rodeo played their first show together at The Rivoli in Toronto; one week later, they performed at Handsome Ned's "Honky Tonk Heart".
+Anderson, in turn, recommended his former bandmate in The Sharks, bassist Bazil Donovan, and the new band's lineup was essentially set.
+On February 8, 1985, Blue Rodeo played their first show together at The Rivoli in Toronto; one week later, they performed at Handsome Ned's "Honky Tonk Heart."

+Career

 The band quickly earned a following in Toronto and was subsequently signed to Canadian independent record label Risque Disque.
 They entered the studio in 1986 with Rush producer Terry Brown and recorded several songs that would comprise Blue Rodeo's debut album, Outskirts.
-Released in March, 1987, Outskirts met with moderate success in Canada, until "Try" was released as a single in October of that year.
+Released in March 1987, Outskirts met with moderate success in Canada until "Try" was released as a single in October of that year.
 The single was an immediate hit, going to number one on the RPM Country Tracks chart and number six on the RPM Top Singles chart, establishing Blue Rodeo as one of Canada's top new bands and carrying Outskirts to 4× Platinum status in sales.
 The music video for the single featured Keelor's then-girlfriend Michelle McAdorey, who soon had success with her own band, Crash Vegas.

-In 1992, the band's song "After the Rain", written by Cuddy and Keelor, was the most-performed song in Canada.
+In 1992, the band's song "After the Rain," written by Cuddy and Keelor, was the most-performed song in Canada.
 By 1999 the band had sold more than two million albums in Canada.